 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Lambeth Integrated Referral Hub as required.
-All information and actions taken, including the reasons for any decisions made, will be fully documented.
+All information, discussions and actions taken, including the reasons/rationale for any decisions made, will be fully documented.
+These recordings should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent programme etc.